Frequently Asked Questions

 Emergency Rescue: Animal Aid has trained volunteers available 24 hours a day, 7 days a week to rescue seriously ill, and injured animals in our community.
 Rescued animals include those hit by cars, victims of abuse or neglect, and animals injured in other ways.
 Rescued animals are taken to various area veterinarians for assessment , stabilization and emergency treatment.

 Lost & Found: Animal Aid operates a lost and found hotline to match animals who have been lost with animals that have been located.
 We offer counseling for pet owners who have lost animals, by using proven recovery methods for finding their animals.
-Ond our volunteers are available to help locate lost pets.
+Our volunteers are available to help locate lost pets.

 Humane Education: Animal Aid provides Humane education programs in area classrooms and youth groups teaching our youth about responsible pet ownership, dog bite prevention and other animal issues.